 Find out more about combining your credit card debt into one low or 0% interest rate credit card

-If you feel like you’re paying over the odds in credit card interest, you might be better off merging multiple cards into one with a low or 0% interest rate – this is known as credit card consolidation.
+Feel like you’re paying too much in credit card interest?
+Merging multiple cards into one with a low or 0% interest rate card is known as credit card consolidation.

 Many credit card providers offer introductory interest-free periods as a way to entice new customers.
 Some offer long 0% interest rates, with the longest balance transfer deals lasting over two years.